Panama Is Worth It! Promise!

 Witnessing the boat go through the famous Panama Canal

 The IMAX 3D cinema is located in the same facility as the Panama Canal.
-It showcases an amazing 60-minute film about the canal.
-Narrated by Morgan Freeman, this epic film educates you on the history of the famous Panama Canal and just how important this structure is to the world.
+It features a 60-minute film about the canal.
+Narrated by Morgan Freeman, this film explores the history of the Panama Canal and its global significance.
 You can purchase hot dogs and popcorn to enjoy the viewing.

 Inside the 3D Cinema, featuring the narration of Morgan Freeman